It’s surprising what a difference a year—and a global reset—can make.

 Standout articles of the year: The most popular stories of 2021 on Luxe Digital

-Here’s a selection of our readers’ favourite stories this year.
+Here’s a selection of our readers’ favorite stories this year.